ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 The operations form a little ADT for *sequences*, collections where elements have positions.
-Consider these operations on the similar data structures of *arrays* and *ordered arrays* (an array with an ordering invariant: elements are and must remain sorted in ascending order).
+Consider these operations on the similar data structures of *arrays* and *ordered arrays* (an array with an ordering invariant: elements are and must remain sorted in increasing order).
 Can the operations be implemented on both data structures, and how efficient can they be made?